ndrini/appace/README.md

 # Aim
-Clone functionalities of Android's Appace APP, and provide further access in IOS platforms and , if possible, in web version.
+Clone functionalities of Android's Appace APP, and provide further access in IOS platforms and, if possible, in web version.

 Developed with the permission of and in collaboration with MIR Padova association.

+# Implement new locations or languages
+The file assets/texts/translations.js contains the core map to supported languages.

 # Develop